AarrowW/Time/readme.txt

+This works only for your windows PC

+---------------------INSTALLING---------------------
-How to add it to windows PC?
-download a.vbs then
+How to add speaking time to windows PC? download a.vbs then
 1)first go to task scheduler
 2)click on 'create task'
-3)give it some name
-4)go to triggers
+3)give it some name (speakingTime) [remembering name is imp when you want to remove it] 4)go to triggers
 5)click on new
 6)select one time under settings (from left side bar among 'one time', 'daily', 'weekly', 'monthly') and change time to coming hour like 10 am or ...